Security & Privacy

 - We may be required to disclose information to the police or other enforcement, regulatory and governmental bodies upon a valid request to do so, and are carefully considered on a case to case basis to maximise privacy.

-- We currently have to distribute and have data processed by: Mailchimp, Feefo, Royal Mail, Yodel and DHL.
+- We currently have to distribute and have data processed by: Mailchimp, Feefo, Tree Nation, Royal Mail, and DHL.
 None of these companies share any information beyond the minimal amount required to complete our specifically requested services.

 11. Where is data processed: